Petropavlovsk-Kamchatsky: Climate

 The climate at Petropavlovsk-Kamchatskiy reasonably qualifies as a subarctic climate (Köppen Dfc), falling just short of a humid continental climate (Dfb).
 However, this area's climate has strong oceanic influences due its proximity to the Pacific Ocean.
-Average annual precipitation is 1180 mm, or about 3 1/2 times as much as most of Siberia averages, mostly falling as frozen precipitation, primarily snow, from November to April.
-Average monthly precipitation is highest in autumn, with October the wettest month on average, closely followed by November.
+Average annual precipitation is 1180 mm, or about 3.5 times as much as most of Siberia averages, mostly falling as frozen precipitation, primarily snow, from November to April.
+Average monthly precipitation is highest in autumn, with October and November the wettest months on average, averaging 6.1 inches of precipitation each.
 May through July are markedly the driest months on average; June is the single driest month.
 Winter temperatures are much milder than in Siberia.
 Here, average January daytime high temperatures are around -4.0 C, while average daytime high temperature in August, the warmest month, is 17 C. Thus, resulting from oceanic cooling, summer daytime high temperatures in Petropavlovsk-Kamchatskiy are markedly cooler than in interior Siberia.
 In warmer-summer years, monthly high averages in July–August can reach 18 C and higher.
 Days of above 20 C can be expected an average of 19.6 days per summer.

 Despite the generally high precipitation, the weather is less cloudy than in the adjacent Kuril Islands that are one of the least sunny places in the world, since the city is located behind a peninsula to the north that blocks some of the fog from the cold Oyashio Current offshore of the Kamchatka Peninsula.
 Oceanic water in Avacha Bay and adjacent bays is also warmer than coastal waters of Kuril Islands and Okhotsk sea coast (except Southern Kuriles and Southern Sakhalin).

 In the spring (February to April), seawater may freeze.